logo

 Yaron Weber

+All right.
 Thanks and congrats on a really terrific quarter.
 Maybe a quick question.
-The myositis go no-go decision is coming up in three indications.
-We all know that the IM&M passive transfer data was sort of the best objective support to moving into phase three, but there's a lot of biological support for the other two.
+The myositis gonogal decision is coming up in three indications.
+You know, we all know that the IMNM passive transfer data was sort of the best objective support to moving into phase three, but there's a lot of biological support for the other two.
 Maybe just how do you feel about all three indications?
 Thank you.

 speaker

-Thank you, Yaron, and thank you for the question.
+Yeah, thank you, Jeroen, and thank you for the question.
 You're right to call out myositis because this is that last data card which we would like to turn before we leave a very productive and successful 2024.
-Equally strong biology conviction across the three with a slight preference in data as you call out for IM&M. I think that is convincing biology in place for all three of them.
-I think the field in myositis is evolving.
-More and more are people classifying the subsets of myositis not just based on clinical symptoms, but also serology, i.e. the presence of these pathogenic IgG alter antibodies in the serum of the patient.
+An equally strong biology conviction across the three with a slight preference indeed, as you call out, for IMN.
+I think that it's convincing biology in place for all three of them.
+I think the field in myositis is evolving. more and more are people classifying the subsets of myositis not just based on clinical symptoms, but also serology, i.e. the presence of these pathogenic IgG autoantibodies in the serum of the patient.
 So I'm positive about all three based on what we know about the biology.
-There's always risk associated with the clinical experiment.
-And that's, I think, why we make that responsible decision to do that -no-go decision point while still enrolling at risk, of course, the phase three trial.
-So in practice, what you will see us do is just make stop decisions in case they warrant it.
-But the phase three is enrolling in all three subsets.
+There's always risk associated with the clinical experiment, and that's, I think, why we make that responsible decision to do that go-no-go decision point whilst we're enrolling at risk of course, the phase three trial.
+So in practice, what you will see us do is just make stop decisions in case they're warranted, but the phase three is enrolling in all three subsets.
 Thank you for the question.

 speaker

-Our next question comes from a line of Vikram Purohit from Morgan Stanley.
+Your next question comes from the line of Vikram Parohit from Morgan Stanley.
 Your line is open.

 speaker